LunarG/VulkanSamples/BUILD.md

 The `LoaderAndLayerInterface` document in the `loader` folder in this repository is a specification that describes both how ICDs and layers should be properly packaged, and how developers can point to ICDs and layers within their builds.

+### WSI Support Build Options
+By default, the Vulkan Loader and Validation Layers are built with support for all 4 Vulkan-defined WSI display systems, Xcb, Xlib, Wayland, and Mir.
+It is recommended to build these modules with support for these display systems to maximize their usability across Linux platforms.
+If it is necessary to build these modules without support for one of the display systems, the appropriate CMake option of the form BUILD_WSI_xxx_SUPPORT can be set to OFF.
+See the top-level CMakeLists.txt file for more info.

 ### Linux Install to System Directories